Home Science Organic Chemistry Benzene

 • In bright sunlight, chlorine adds on to form benzene hexachloride (C6H6Cl6).

-• In absence of direct sunlight, benzene undergoes a substitution reaction with chlorine.
+• In the absence of direct sunlight, benzene undergoes a substitution reaction with chlorine.
 The reaction is slow but in the presence of a halogen carrier like iron or iodine, the substitution is rapid.
 Therefore, it forms chlorobenzene or dichlorobenzene when reacted with chlorine in absence of sunlight.

 It forms nitrobenzene or benzene sulphonic acid when heated with concentrated sulfuric acid or nitric acid.